Contact

 Current and target state

-The direct emissions from food industry operations are typically very low, about 0.22 Mt CO2/a in 2017.
+The direct emissions from food industry operations are typically very low, about 0.15 Mt CO2/a in 2021.
 The sources of the emissions are the use or generation of carbon dioxide (e.g. stunning and roasting) as well as plants’ internal or adjacent energy production.
 The life cycle carbon footprint of food products consists of raw materials (50%), energy production (30%) and product manufacturing (10%), logistics (7%) and packaging (3%).
-The industry plans to reduce 75% of the emissions by 2035 relative to net sales.

 Main solutions